DarlonGomes/DarlonGomes/README.md

 💻  I'm a Fullstack Developer with an extra affection for the Front-End .

-  - I've been working with Typescript, Electron, Node.js and React in my last projects;
+  - I've been working with Typescript, Nest.js and React in my last projects;
   - The project planning process is where I have the most fun.